December 24, 2023

 Groovy Library's All-Time Favorite Super-Duper Christmas Gems, Vol. 3

 I'll either end this series here or the next one.
 I have way too many favorites that'll stretch beyond the stratosphere.
 I'll probably stick to theme related mixes going forward.
 So anyway, what do we have here - lots of rockers and several 50s and 60s.
 Bert Kaempfert's "Holiday for Bells" is probably my most nostalgic Christmas shopping track.
-Chris Rea's "Driving Home for Christmas" has been a big fav for years and I'm pretty sure the first time I've heard it was sometime during the early 00s, over a dozen years since first released.
+Chris Rea's "Driving Home for Christmas" has been a big fav for years and I'm pretty sure the first time I've heard it was sometime during the early 00s, over a dozen years when first released.

 Chris & Peter Allen's "Ten Below" goes back to the early days of blogging.
 I no longer recall who posted it (and probably ripped at 128) but thank you regardless.
 It's still a favorite.
 Now, this may be sacrilegious, but I like Brenda Lee's "Papa Noël" just as much (and sometimes more!) as the "A" side - the big perennial seasonal smash "Rockin' Around the Christmas Tree."